GaryHomewood/plane-spotter/README.md

 3. RxJava
 4. Glide
 5. RSS feed modelled with [Parceler](https://github.com/johncarl81/parceler)
+6. Realm.io used to save favourites

 ## TODO

-1. Add/remove items from a list of favourites.
+1. Crop/resize images
+2. Use ImageView with a pinchzoom